Find the perfect plant for your perfect gardenscape!

 A prolific and constant bloomer with large, sweetly fragrant, elegant white flowers contrasted by deep green foliage; a wonderful garden accent plant that also makes a fine hedge; water more often in extreme heat

 Everblooming Gardenia features showy fragrant white flowers at the ends of the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Everblooming Gardenia is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.